Yandex Cloud

 • All solutions for VPC

-• Fixing errors at cloud network deletion
+• Fixing errors when deleting a cloud network

 • Errors in geographic attribution of Yandex Cloud resource IP addresses

-• Could not delete a security group
+• Cannot delete a security group

 • Resolving issues with sending emails via SMTP from external IP addresses